bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 >If you already have a job running on any nodes that goes beyond September 7, 12:00 am (00:00 Uhr), this job will die.

+## Renaming of GPU machines, September 7, 2021

+The GPU machines `med030[1-4]` have been renamed to `hpc-gpu-[1-4]`.
+It will probably take us some time to update all places in the documentation.

 ## New Nodes in the `staging` partition, August 31, 2021

 We have installed 36 new nodes (in BETA mode) in the cluster called `hpc-node-[1-36]`.